madalinoprea/ro.moprea.vplay/Readme.md

 ## TODO
  - Mark watched tv episodes
+ - Implement support for multiple subtitles associated to a tv episode (EN if available)

+## Release Notes

+### Version 1.9
  - Focus main menu when app is opened
  - Improve session status detection
- - Implement support for multiple subtitles associated to a tv episode (EN if available)

-## Release Notes

 ### Version 1.8
  - A package that has required properties (app id, repository url) to be deployed on Boxee Apps